 Streatham operation ‘could not have been more effective’, inquest hears

-The undercover police operation which resulted in terrorist Sudesh Amman being shot to death in broad daylight after going on a minute-long stabbing rampage “could not have achieved a more effective result”, a senior officer said.
+The undercover police operation which resulted in terrorist Sudesh Amman being shot dead in broad daylight after going on a minute-long stabbing rampage “could not have achieved a more effective result”, a senior officer said.

-The strategic firearms commander, a superintendent responsible for the firearms strategy on the day 20-year-old Amman struck, said he believed tactics used at the time were the correct course of action.
+The Strategic Firearms Commander (SFC), a superintendent responsible for the firearms strategy on the day 20-year-old Amman struck, said tactics used at the time were the correct course of action.

+It also emerged that the Tactical Firearms Commander (TFC) on the operation was not told Amman had left his probation hostel and was spotted with a white JD Sports bag slung over his torso, around half an hour before he struck.

+The bag was used to conceal a fake suicide belt, fashioned from items he bought at Poundland two days earlier.

 Amman was under round-the-clock armed surveillance when he stole a kitchen knife from a shop on Streatham High Road, south London, and began stabbing members of the public at random, shortly before 2pm on Sunday February 2 2020.